davekinkead/thesis/chapters/01-introduction/chapter.coffee.md

 It is here that computational approaches to philosophy can help.
 It can overcome the existing epistemic limitations found in traditional philosophy methods - analytic intractability, the inability to experiment, and the challenge of complexity and emergent behaviour.

-Segway to political philosophy

-What are the key problems in democracy - making causal claims

-This thesis proposes and attempts to justify a new computational methodology for philosophy - _argumentum in silico_.

-This thesis is both an argument for greater use of computational methods in philosopy, as well as a demonstration of how it can be used.
-In the proceding chapters, I offer multiple examples of computational approaches to political philosophy, each one a challenge to the claims of democratic authority.

-This is also, I believe, the world's first computer executable philosophy thesis.

-Here's what I think my thesis could look like.....

 ## Philsophy & Method